Meditation is all the rage nowadays. But is it just some sort of hocus pocus or time-wasting “New Age” fad?

 He learned to meditate in medical school, and throughout his 30-year career as an emergency physician he found that he handled the stress much better when he practiced meditation and yoga than when he let his practice lapse.

 When presented with some health problems of his own some years back, he trained in Mindfulness-Based Stress Reduction, a program developed by Dr. Jon Kabat-Zinn at the University of Massachusetts.

 Today, Maurer’s sole practice is teaching mind/body medicine.
 Live Well sat down with him to learn what meditation is all about.

 Meditation is a training process to learn to focus the attention.

 It’s one of the healthiest practices I know of, delivering physical, mental and psychological benefits.

 Stress reduction is the most immediately realized benefit.
-Many people don’t recognize the amount of stress in their lives, or understand the role stress plays in contributing to cardiovascular disease, diabetes, cancer and other chronic illnesses that are associated with modifiable lifestyle factors.
+Many people don’t recognize the amount of stress in their lives, or understand the role stress plays in contributing to:

 Meditation also strengthens the muscle of attention and allows our awareness to develop so we’re better able to make choices about where our attention is.

 The most common is that meditation is about clearing the mind or stopping thought.
 You can’t really stop your thoughts.

 Another is that it’s always relaxing.
 It’s designed to calm the mind.
 But because sometimes the mind is just restless, it can be challenging to sit down and focus the attention.
 Meditation is simple, but it’s not easy.